siraben/zkeme80/docs/storage.md

 Only explicit `FS-LOAD` evaluates source; browsing or fetching an object does not execute it.

+Loaded source must leave the data-stack depth unchanged. `FS-LOAD` returns only its status: excess result cells are discarded and reported as -4 (65532 in unsigned output).
+Use `EVALUATE0` directly when source should return stack values.
+Definitions and other completed side effects are retained when a loaded source reports an error; loading is not a transaction.

 | Word | Stack effect | Meaning |
 | --- | --- | --- |
 | `FS-PUT` | `( data len name namelen type -- ior )` | Append or replace an object |